Allow performers to use their stage names on their Facebook accounts!

 For all these reasons and many, many more, please allow us to use our personal profiles with the names we've established over several years.
 It is only beneficial for all of us.

-Allow performers to use their stage names on their Facebook accounts.
+Olivia LaGarce needs your help with “Facebook: Allow performers to use their stage names on their Facebook accounts!”.
+Join Olivia and 45,649 supporters today.